 This Circular is furnished in connection with the solicitation of proxies by the management of the Corporation for use at the annual meeting (the "Meeting") of the shareholders of the Corporation (the "Shareholders") to be held at 10:00 a.m.
-(Toronto time) on May 31, 2021 at the offices of the Corporation,155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7, and will also be conducted via teleconference at 1-855-342-6455 (North America Toll Free) or 1-416-933-3853 (Outside North America), followed by the Conference ID 2526184 for the purposes set forth in the notice of meeting accompanying this Circular (the "Notice").
+(Toronto time) on May 30, 2022 at the offices Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto and attendance will be in compliance with the recommendations of the Public Health Officials, for the purposes set forth in the notice of meeting accompanying this Circular (the "Notice").